On this site

 - Monthly puzzle title from Bauer

-- Front relaunch by SMD Publishing for former Highbury
+- Front relaunch by SMD Publishing for former Highbury title

-- The Guardian planning a monthly international
+- Guardian planning a monthly international magazine

 - Future planning weekly special interest title

-- Sunday Mirror considering paid-for spin-offs of
+- Sunday Mirror considering paid-for spin-offs from Celebs supplement

-- Future to launch an entertainment website and a technology
+- Future to launch an entertainment website and a technology title

 - Elle Collections from HFUK in July